Charlotteis/notes/javacript/react/react.md

 - Rather than constantly manipulate the DOM directly on data changes, React rerenders the component that data pertains to
-- React has a fake representation of the DOM, called the _virtual DOM_, which allows us to describe our HTML in JavaScript and React will do the hard work to make sure this gets made into real HTML later

 ## Components